jackcheung56/cup-of-sugar/README.md

 ### Overview

-Cup of Sugar is a site where you can sign up to join a community of others in a friendly web of exchanging items.
+Cup of Sugar is an online application that facilitates the sharing of items.

-With Cup of Sugar, users can borrow items from people in their area.
+With Cup of Sugar, users can post items they would like to share, and borrow items from people in their area.
 At launch, Cup of Sugar will rely on the honor system for returning items, but a user rating system is currently in the works. .

 ---

 ### User Stories

-- Users can: create an account through sign up
+- Users can create an account through sign up.
-- Users can login and post items for others to borrow w/images, condition details, and a description
+- Users can login and post items for others to borrow w/images, condition details, and a description.
 - Users can edit and delete items they have posted.
 - Users can send a request to borrow items from other users
 - Users will recieve request notifications when a borrow is made.